DerwenAI/strwythura/NOTES.md

   * add edges for `strw:compound_elem_of`

+  * impl Part 4:
-  * build an HITL interface for accept/reject/override LLM suggestions on lex nodes w/o NER
+     - build an HITL interface for accept/reject/override LLM suggestions on lex nodes w/o NER
+     - operate on the serialized files (offline)
      - `FastAPI` webapp, using `DSPy` suggestion
-     - operate on the serialized files (offline) during Part 4
      - use autocompletion to guide selections based on domain context
      - actions:
          + NounChunk -> Lemma, or Synonym
 	 + ParsedNoun -> Lemma, or Synonym

   * formalize the description about the reranker process
      - https://www.lancedb.com/docs/reranking/custom-reranker/